 How do we come to know?

 Many believe that we are born with all the knowledge we need to survive and remain peaceful in our hearts and lives.
-Yet, through society and familial programming, we are told we know very little and need to conform and listen to others.
+Yet, through society and familial programming, we are told we know very little, needing to conform and listen to others.
 Secular religions and educational institutions are based on this very concept of us knowing nothing until we are told.
 We have become sponges to our perception of who has authority and enlisted ourselves as pupils of their thoughts and belief systems.
 In our awakening as a community and global family, we are coming to realize these thoughts and structures for learning really are insufficient and demeaning to our most authentic power.
 As worldly consciousness arises, we are creating a recalibration toward social movements for change and freedoms.
-Over time, the intricate systems of reality comes to the forefront forcing us to question what we really know to be truth.
+Over time, the intricate systems of reality comes to the forefront forcing us to question what we really know to be true.
 Personal experiential knowledge then must be harvested and examined to define, what is true for us.

 "One does not become enlightened by imaging the figures of light,